 Different types of online test for school leavers

 - Numerical reasoning test.
 These are widely used and can assess basic arithmetic as well as your ability to understand data, graphs, charts or statistics.
-For example, Rolls-Royce asks its higher apprenticeship candidates to take a numerical reasoning test that assesses their interpretation of complex numerical information; the test is 12 minutes long.
+For example, Rolls-Royce asks its higher apprentices to take either a numerical or a verbal reasoning test as part of the application process.
+The numerical reasoning test is used to assess a candidate’s ability to understand complex numerical data; the test is six minutes long.

 - Verbal reasoning test.
-Even if you are applying for a role in finance or engineering, you should expect to be tested on your ability with language as well as with numbers.
+Even if you are applying for a role in finance or engineering, you should expect to be tested on your ability with language as well as with number.
 Verbal reasoning tests check your ability to interpret written information and evaluate statements and arguments.
-The Rolls-Royce verbal reasoning test assesses how well you understand complex written information.
+The Rolls-Royce verbal reasoning test assesses how well potential candidates understand complex written information, and lasts six minutes.

-- Non-verbal reasoning test.
+- Inductive reasoning test.
 This checks how well you can understand diagrammatic information or spot patterns.
-This is sometimes described as an inductive reasoning test or as a problem-solving test.
+This is sometimes described as an non-verbal reasoning test or as a problem-solving test.
 You are particularly likely to come across this kind of assessment if you are applying for a technical role in engineering or IT, for example in software development, where you might be called upon to design solutions to problems.
-Rolls-Royce uses a non-verbal reasoning test to assess your ability to solve problems by discovering rules and interrelations.

 - Logical reasoning test.
 This assesses how well you follow through to a conclusion given basic information, or using your current knowledge or experience.
 These include deductive reasoning tests, in which you are given information or rules to apply in order to arrive at an answer.
 BDO sets a logical ability test for its school leaver programme candidates and Balfour Beatty also uses this kind of assessment.